sdh07/X-Creation-Prompts/Value Message Framework.md

   - **(MPA)** Ensures the prompt is modular and reusable.
   - **(DE)** Provides a final check on the value messaging and template compliance.
   - **(SA)** Provides a final check on the solution and RFP compliance.
-  - **(CR)** Confirms that the messaging is aligned with client needs and effectively counters potential objections.
+  - **(CE)** Confirms that the messaging is aligned with client needs and effectively counters potential objections.
   - **(DE)** Conducts a retrospective to capture learnings for future iterations.

 **Command Integration**: